It’s Not All About Consent - GDPR Legal Basis for Data Processing

 Following the ICO’s consultation on its draft guidance on Consent, the Regulator says it hopes to publish final guidance in January 2018, taking into consideration guidance at a European level.

-If your organisation needs help in implementing policies, management systems and control to comply with the GDPR, please feel free to contact SHC via the website SHCO.UK
+If your organisation needs help in implementing policies, management systems and control to comply with the GDPR, please feel free to contact SHCO via the website SHCO.UK